dkarpa/dkarpa.github.io/_projects/ana.md

 ## Experimental Setup

-We draw on a survey experiment fielded in October 2024 as part of the Citizen Barometer at the University of Helsinki.
+I draw on a survey experiment fielded in October 2024 as part of the Citizen Barometer at the University of Helsinki.
 The sample consists of 2,040 Finnish adults, recruited to broadly match the national population.
 Respondents provided demographic background, attitudes toward automation, and their familiarity with automated border-control systems.
 Survey weights adjust the sample to reflect population benchmarks for region, language, age, gender, and education.

-Because the project focuses on the political conditions under which people legitimize automated decision-making, we also measured political orientations.
-Instead of traditional party identification, we rely on a feeling-thermometer measure: respondents rated major parties from 0–10.
+Because the project focuses on the political conditions under which people legitimize automated decision-making, I also measured political orientations.
+Instead of traditional party identification, I rely on a feeling-thermometer measure: respondents rated major parties from 0–10.
 The *distance* between evaluations of the left-wing (Vasemmistoliitto) and right-wing (Perussuomalaiset) parties provides a continuous indicator of political leaning.
-Following prior research, we divide respondents into **Left**, **Center**, and **Right** based on tertiles of this distribution.
+Following prior research, I divide respondents into **Left**, **Center**, and **Right** based on tertiles of this distribution.

 The core experiment began with a simple default-setting manipulation.
 Respondents were randomly assigned to one of three conditions: